zookzook/elixir-mongodb-driver/README.md

 cursor |> Enum.each(fn doc -> IO.puts inspect doc end)
 ```

-An example with a spawned process that sends message to the monitor process:
+An example with a spawned process that sends messages to the monitor process:

 ```elixir
 def for_ever(top, monitor) do